 COUNTRY DESCRIPTION: Madagascar is a developing island nation off the east coast of Africa.
 The primary languages are French and Malagasy.
 French is less spoken outside of major cities.
 Facilities for tourism are available, but vary in quality and are in general limited.
 Travelers seeking high-end accommodations should make reservations in advance.
-Read the Department of State's information on relations with Madagascar for additional information.
+Read the Department of State's Fact Sheet on Madagascar for additional information on U.S. – Madagascar relations.

 Local embassy information is available below and at the Department of State’s list of embassies and consulates.